samjonester/dotfiles/README.md

 The `core` directory contains the framework scripts.
 Don't alter these unless you want to leave the upgrade path and do your own thing.

 The `personal/` directory is where any of your own customizations should go.
-It takes the form of different hook files you can define that the core scripts will call when necessary.
-Files:
-- `zshrc-before.zsh` - Runs before anything else in `~/.zshrc`.
-- `zshrc-after.zsh` - Runs after `~/.zshrc` completes.
-Most of your personalization can probably go here, as this running last will allow you to overwrite any changes applied in `.zshrc`.
+Any file with the extension `.zsh` will be loaded.
+These files are loaded right at the end of the terminal session setup (at the end of `.zshrc`).